boring1996/FascicleReconstruction/readme.txt

 SETUP:
-The code is organized as follows:
+Your files should be organized as follows:

 Code/ImageDirectory/Ground Truths